araobp/nlan/doc/ARCHITECTURE.md

 ```

 New features to be added to tega:
+- Protobuf as a schema lang for tega for data validation
+- protobuf <-> cont conversion
 - DCN invoked from CLI
 - Ephemeral nodes to register IP addresses of each containers (as DNS): I don't use mDNS, because I want to deploy NLAN across real WAN
 - DCN with two phase commit

 [DATABASE](./DATABASE.md)